aaronanderson/thorntail-oidc/README.md

 ![Create Template2](test/src/docs/template2.png)

 1. Create a new client.
-Be sure to enable the implcit flow
+Be sure to enable the implict flow

 ![Create Client1](test/src/docs/client1.png)